Living by the Spirit: Moving as one with God

 the things freely given us by God.

-God’s Spirit and our spirit in open communion, we breathe in what he breathes out.
-Then we breathe out what he has breathed into us.
-Spirit, soul and body, we learn to move in intimate oneness with our Lord.
+God’s Spirit and your spirit in open communion, you breathe in what he breathes out.
+Then you breathe out what he has breathed into you.

 Spirit-to-spirit imparting